embj-org/ej/guides/src/04-DispatcherSDK.md

 The `dispatch_run` function will connect to EJD using the Unix Socket and maintain a connection until the job either finishes or is cancelled.

 The job can either be immediately dispatched or put into a queue if there are already running jobs.
-Additionnally, the jobs can be cancelled if, by the time the job leaves the queue there are no builders available or if the job times out.
+Additionally, the jobs can be cancelled if, by the time the job leaves the queue there are no builders available or if the job times out.

 Once we get to this line :